CalumRaine/Grain/README.md

 out
 ```

 Both `file` and `field` segments are valid for use with the `in` command.
 Particular segments can be specified with index offsets.
 However using segments without an index will instantiate a loop over all occurences.
-The `in` command is the _only_ place in grain where segments can be used in the absence of an index like this.
+The `in` command is the _only_ place in `Grain` where segments can be used in the absence of an index like this.

 The `out` syntax defines the end of a loop.
 Indentation is *not* mandatory in `Grain` but is shown here for clarity.